 It is better if you can make a bark list so you can train your schnauzer to bark at those things only on the list.

-As an example, you can put the unusual entrance of the strangers to the list so your dog won’t bark every time someone enters your property like your family members.
+As an example, you can put the unusual entrance of the strangers on the list so your dog won’t bark every time someone enters your property like your family members.

 The characteristics of a good guard dog.